 Hemoptysis: coughing up blood

-Experiencing any of these Pulmonary symptoms? lET US KNOW.
+Experiencing any of the Pulmonary symptoms?

-How to Diagnose Bronchiectasis
+How to Diagnose Bronchiectasis:

 To determine whether your symptoms are indicative of bronchiectasis, your doctor may perform the following tests:

 Chest CT Scan: Precise pictures of your airways and lungs can show the exact locations and extent of lung damage.

 Chest X Ray: Images of the structures in your chest can indicate areas of abnormal, thickened or irregular airway walls.

 Blood tests: Such tests are conducted to identify any underlying conditions that may cause bronchiectasis.

 Sputum culture: Lab tests on a sample of your sputum will check for bacteria or fungi.

 Lung function tests: These tests measure how air intake, inhalation speed, and determine how well your lungs deliver oxygen to your blood.